Magic Wand OG vs. Rechargeable vs. Plus vs. Mini Review & Comparison

 It used to be that if someone wanted lower settings on the

 Hitachi Magic Wand Original, they’d get a light dimmer.
 We’re in the twenty-first century now, and we’ve moved past that.

 Thank you, Vibratex, for upgrading the Magic Wand and further deifying its legacy.
 Whatever it was before, it’s practically god-tier now.

-Magic Wand Mini: a mini-review of the newest Magic Wand
+Magic Wand Mini: a mini-review of 2022's Magic Wand

 Three years later, the Magic Wand Mini has a lot to live up to.
 It’s rechargeable, but the control panel looks like someone shrank down the Magic Wand Plus.

 How does this cutie patootie measure up to the others?

 Let’s start with the disclaimer: at 9.7 oz, less than half the weight of the Magic Wand Rechargeable, we have to be realistic with our expectations for the Magic Wand Mini.
 It can’t be the seismic marvel that its ancestors were.

 Mini-wands certainly have their merits, though: